solidi/learning-notes/hobbies/plastic-modeling.md

 1. To avoid crazing lines, paint lacquers in thin layers.
 1. For a smooth shine after a not so good coat, hit model with leveling thinner.
 1. Metal details can break down from brake cleaner.
+1. Using plastic cement on clear coated gaps will peel the coat.

 ## Tips and Tricks